 - reviewing the adequacy and effectiveness of the Company’s internal financial controls and internal control and risk management systems;

 - reviewing the adequacy and effectiveness of the Company's anti-money laundering systems and controls for the prevention of bribery and receive reports on non-compliance; and

 - overseeing the appointment of and the relationship with the external auditor.

-The Audit Committee has two members, each of whom is independent, non-executive directors and at least one member has recent and relevant financial experience.
-The current members of the committee are Peter Pollard and Faldi Ismail.
+The Audit Committee has two members, each of whom being independent, non-executive directors, and at least one member has recent and relevant financial experience.
+A copy of the terms of reference of the Audit Committee can be found here.

 Remuneration and Nomination Committee